ralphster/ELK-in-the-Cloud/README.md

 - Use apt to install docker.io and python3-pip
 - Use pip to install docker module
 - Increase virtual memory
-- Download and launch ELK container with a properly configured firewall
+- Download and launch the ELK container with a properly configured firewall
 - Enable docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.